KristofferStrube/Blazor.SVGEditor/README.md

 ```bash
 dotnet add package KristofferStrube.Blazor.SVGEditor
 ```

-# Usage
 The package can be used in Blazor WebAssembly and Blazor Server projects.
-In the samples folder of the repo you can find two projects that show how to use the `SVGEditor` component in both Blazor Server and WASM.
+In the samples folder of this repository, you can find two projects that show how to use the `SVGEditor` component in both Blazor Server and WASM.

 ## Import
 You need to reference the package to use it in your pages.
 This can be done in `_Import.razor` by adding the following.